 Thus, we have to develop indirect methods to evaluate anaerobic power.
 Testing with a power meter will be the best evaluation of anaerobic capacity for most riders: Find your average power output in a 60sec. all-out test.

 Lactate is not responsible for fatigue

-Lactate is just a piece of sliced sugar and a couple of studies have shown that lactate itself does not produce fatigue, in fact one of the studies I will present in the future claims that lactate actually protects the muscles from fatigue.
+Lactate is just a piece of sliced sugar, and a couple of studies have shown that lactate itself does not produce fatigue.
+One of the studies I will present in the future claims that lactate protects the muscles from fatigue.
 There are probably many reasons why we determine exercise at severe intensity.

 Road cyclists don´t train enough anaerobic power